Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 <details>
   <summary>Click to expend</summary>
-  The root cause of this problem is that there is a large resistance in the path of the consumable exit, causing the entire PETF tube to be pulled backwards.
+  The root cause of this problem is that there is a large resistance in the path of the consumable exit, causing the entire PTEF tube to be pulled backwards.
   This issue occur more offen on BMCU-B, particularly when using older firmware versions.
   Using updated firmware or firmware versions with extended buffer lengths can significantly reduce the likelihood of encountering this problem.